nirvanesque/livnium.core/experiments/quantum-inspired-livnium-core/OMCUBE_ANALYSIS.md

 - **~100,000-1,000,000 physical qubits** (to encode logical qubits with error correction)
 - **Error correction overhead**: ~100-1000x more physical qubits

-Our simulation gives us the **logical qubit capacity** directly, without the physical qubit overhead.
+Our simulation gives us the **logical omcube capacity** directly, without the physical qubit overhead.